What Is Included In the U.S. National Debt? Who Does the U.S. Owe All That Money To?

 So what that means is those people who own Treasury certificates and government bonds will pass those investment vehicles on to their children when they die.
 Their children will benefit from their parent’s investment.
 Instead of being burdened with a huge debt, the next generation will actually cash in on it as a result of interest earned on their parent’s investments.

-Finally, regarding our current (February 2012 - July 2014) economic situation in the U.S., John T. Harvey writing for Forbes says, “When such situations arise, only an entity capable of spending more than it earns without the prospect of bankruptcy is capable of breaking the stalemate.
+Finally, regarding our current (February 2012 - July 2014) economic situation in the U.S., [and for the foreseeable future] John T. Harvey writing for Forbes says, “When such situations arise, only an entity capable of spending more than it earns without the prospect of bankruptcy is capable of breaking the stalemate.
 And that, of course, is the government, which can never be forced to default on debt denominated in its own currency, as ours is.”

 Harvey is speaking of the stalemate of jobs not being created, or not being created fast enough when he says “when such situations arise.”
 He is making clear that so long as our debt is owed to ourselves in our own currency there is no need to go bankrupt or to fear that will happen.
 You may recall that Paul Krugman said the same thing in similar words.